-Either the Complainant or the Respondent may request to participate in the hearing through a method that limits or does not require physical presence in the hearing room, and any such request will be submitted to the Title IX Coordinator or his/her designee for approval.
+By default, the hearing will be conducted in a virtual environment through the use of audio and video technology.
+At the discretion of the Hearing Panel, the hearing may be conducted in-person instead of in a virtual environment.
+If the hearing is conducted in-person, the Complainant or the Respondent may request to participate in the hearing through a method that limits or does not require physical presence in the hearing room, and any such request will be submitted to the Title IX Coordinator or their designee for approval.
 For instance, a party could participate using technology or they may request the use of partitions in the hearing room.
 Witnesses may also participate using technology.
-Such requests must be approved in advance by the Title IX Coordinator or his/her designee to ensure that they do not compromise fairness and equity.
+Such requests must be approved in advance by the Title IX Coordinator or their designee.
 The Complainant and Respondent will have equal access to information before and during the hearing.
 The College will arrange for audio-recording the entire Hearing; this recording will be the property of the College and is not distributed to the parties.
 The Hearing Panel's deliberations will not be recorded.